Hedge

 Besides requiring drivers, LTO drives themselves rely on firmware.
 As a LTO drive is basically a computer, consider the firmware to be its operation system.
 This firmware is just as much under active development as are the drivers, and should therefore not ignored when troubleshooting.
 When you run into issue, but all drivers are installed correctly, make sure your firmware is up to date.

 Note: firmware is vendor-specific.
 Most modern LTO drives are made by IBM.
-For Tandberg drives and older Quantum or HPE drives, please refer your reseller.
+For Tandberg drives and older Quantum or HPE drives, please contact your reseller.

 Updating Quantum firmware